 A significant risk of consuming excess dietary sugar is weight gain.

 In most cases, sugary foods and drinks are high in calories.
 Consuming too many of these products will lead to weight gain, even with regular exercise.
-There is strong evidence showing that excess dietary sugar is a cause of weight gain.
+There is strong

 As the body usually digests products containing added sugars more quickly, they do not offset hunger for very long.
 This can lead to eating more regularly throughout the day and a greater calorie intake overall.